bootstrapworld/curriculum/lessons/threats-to-validity/langs/en-us/slides.md

 {layout="Synthesize"}
 # Threats to Validity

-Life is messy, and there are _always_ threats to validity.
+**Life is messy, and there are _always_ threats to validity**

 Data Science is about doing the best you can to minimize those threats, and to be up front about what they are whenever you publish a finding.
 When you do your own analysis, make sure you include a discussion of the threats to validity!

 <!--